 The TBTA (Triboro Bridge Tunnel Authority) pole was originally introduced in the 1950s and '60s for mid-twentieth-century bridge construction projects such as the Robert F. Kennedy Bridge (formerly known as the Triboro Bridge).
 The TBTA replaced wooden lamp posts which lit parkways during the 1920s and '30s.
 The pole was recently installed as pedestrian lighting along the Hudson River Park Greenway and can support both historic and optional luminaires.
+Historic luminaires render the lights historic.

-Teardrop: Non-Cutoff, IES Type III or V(100W HPS or 150W HPS)
+Teardrop: Non-Cutoff, IES Type III or $V(100W\,HPS)$ or $150W\,HPS)$